On $(t,r)$ broadcast domination of certain grid graphs: Introduction

 \section{Introduction}

 Structures such as cell phone towers radiate signal to their surroundings.
 As the distance from the tower increases, the signal becomes weaker.
-Eventually, areas far enough away from the tower will not receive any signal.
+Eventually, areas sufficiently far from the tower will not receive any signal.
 As a result, the towers must be placed strategically to provide signal to all areas while using as few towers as possible.
 The concept of $(t,r)$ broadcasting models this scenario.
-Let $G=(V(G),E(G))$ be a graph and $\mathbb{T}\subseteq V(G)$ be a set of broadcasting vertices, or ``towers".
-Each broadcasting vertex is assigned a \textbf{transmission strength} of $t$, which sends signal to other vertices nearby.
+Let $G=(V(G),E(G))$ be a graph and $\mathbb{T}\subseteq V(G)$ be a set of broadcasting vertices, or towers.
+Each broadcasting vertex is assigned a finite \textbf{transmission strength}, $t$, to send signal to nearby vertices.
 We define the \textbf{signal} received by a vertex $v\in V(G)$ as

 where $w$ is a tower and $d(v,w)$ denotes the distance between $v$ and $w$.
 We use the term {\bf broadcast zone} to describe the neighborhood $N_{t-1}(w):= \{v \in G: d(v, w) \leq t-1 \}$ that receives signal from a given tower $w$.
 We also use the term {\bf overlap} to describe vertices in the broadcast zone of more than one tower.